New announcement. Learn more

 Tandem Sprint

-The tandem sprint is a highlight of para-cycling track events, showcasing thrilling head-to-head races between tandem pairings.
-The competition begins with a flying 200m qualifying round, where the fastest four teams advance to best-of-three semi-finals.
-Winners race for gold and silver in the final, while the defeated semi-finalists compete for bronze.
+The Tandem Sprint is a highlight of Para Cycling track events, showcasing head-to-head races between tandem pairings.
+The competition begins with a flying 200m qualifying round, where the fastest four advances to best-of-three semi-finals.
+Winners race for gold and silver in the final, while the semi-finalists compete for bronze.

 Team Sprint